pjpangilinan/GADAPC-GADAC/README.md

 ## Plan Phase

-* Who are your stakeholders for this project? <br><br>
+* Who are your stakeholders for this project? <br>
-  Salifort Motors’ HR department, Senior leadership and management teams, Current employees <br>
+  Salifort Motors’ HR department, Senior leadership and management teams, Current employees
 * What are you trying to solve or accomplish? <br>
+  Predict which employees are likely to leave <br>
+  Identify key factors influencing employee turnover <br>
+  Provide actionable insights to improve employee retention and satisfaction
 * What are your initial observations when you explore the data? <br>
+  There are numerical variables (e.g., satisfaction_level, average_monthly_hours) and categorical variables (e.g., Department, salary) <br>
+  Variables like promotion, work accident, and department might have significant influence on turnover
 * What resources do you find yourself using as you complete this stage?
 (Make sure to include the links.) <br>

 * Do you have any ethical considerations in this stage? <br>
+  Handle private employee data with care <br>
+  Avoid biased modeling that could unfairly target certain groups or departments

 ## Analyze Phase